People Care Pet Pantry

 We start out with a simple Share The Love gesture of handing out candy canes to people we come across in our daily lives, helping to bring a smile to their face.

-We start collecting new and nearly new items...toys, books, crayons, clothes, bedding ( blankets and sleeping bags), toiletry items and anything else that a low income or homeless family (person) may need.
+We start collecting "NEW" and "LIKE NEW" items...toys, books, crayons, clothes, bedding ( blankets and sleeping bags), toiletry items and anything else that a low income or homeless family (person) may need.

 In 2013, we had two ( 2 ) distribution locations and two ( 2 ) large Penske trucks.